kamalmarhubi/rust-bisect/README.md

 [multirust]: https://github.com/brson/multirust
 [multirust-rs]: https://github.com/Diggsey/multirust-rs/

-**NB** This takes a *really* long time the first time!
-There are a few changes I made in upstream multirust-rs that aren't in any release yet, so I use a git dependency.
+**NB** Building takes a *really* long time the first time!
+I'm using a git dependency for multirust-rs.
 Unfortunately, there is a submodule that has all binaries, and Cargo will get the submodule and its entire history, which drastically slows down the initial build as it downloads almost 700 MB of binaries.

 ## How it works